Our Community

 Visit our business directory for more information about medical and dental services on the Ridge.

-The Paradise Ridge is home to miles and miles of unspoiled and undiscovered recreational opportunities, including hiking, biking, ice skating, riding, fishing, hunting, kayaking, disc golf, swimming, picnicking, and more.
+The Paradise Ridge is home to miles and miles of unspoiled and undiscovered recreational opportunities, including hiking, biking, riding, fishing, hunting, kayaking, disc golf, swimming, picnicking, and more.
 The Paradise Recreation and Park District (PRPD) offers a diverse selection of park facilities and programs, classes and special events for residents and visitors.
 Check out our member gyms for more fitness opportunities.

 The Yellowstone Kelley Heritage Trail, a former railroad bed, runs through the center of Paradise and offers a glimpse of our pioneer past through commemorative plaques.